-an upper limit of epochs that training takes place.
+Finally, like every SOM algorithm, AMSOM has an upper limit of epochs that training takes place.
 This number is set to 1000 but there is also a premature termination criterion depending on the mean quantization error change between two consecutive epochs.
-Thus, if $mqe(t) - mqe(t-1) < \varepsilon_1$ where ε_1 is a small value (like 1E - 06) then the map has reached the desired size (according to the GT provided) and training is terminated.
+Thus, if $mqe(t) - mqe(t-1) < \epsilon_1$ where ε_1 is a small value (like 1E-06) then the map has reached the desired size (according to the GT provided) and training is terminated.

-3.3 Phase III: AMSOM Finalization
+3.3 Phase III: AMSOM Finalization and Clustering of the Map

-Final phase of AMSOM happens when learning is complete and structure of the network is not any more changing.
+Final phase of AMSOM begins when learning is complete and structure of the network is not any more changing.
 No neurons are added or removed at this phase and no connections between neurons are added or removed but weight and position vector adaptation is continued with a lower rate.
 Purpose of this process is to smooth out any quantization error and fine tune weights and positions of the neurons, especially for neurons added at the latter epochs.
-For this purpose, neighborhood function (both for Equations 11 and 13 is constrained only to the immediate neighborhood and learning rate $\alpha(t)$ in Equation (13) is set to 0.001 (even smaller than in phase II).
-Phase III is concluded when there is no significant change in change in mean quantization error (i.e., when $mqe(t) - mqe(t-1) < \varepsilon_2$), where ε_2 is set to a smaller value than ε_1 (like 1E - 10).
+For this purpose, neighborhood function (both for Eqs.
+12 and 14) is constrained only to the immediate neighborhood and learning rate $\alpha(t)$ in Eq.
+(14) is set to 0.001 (even smaller than in phase II).
+Phase III is concluded when there is no significant change in mean quantization error (i.e., when $mqe(t) - mqe(t-1) < \epsilon_2$), where ε_2 is set to a smaller value than ε_1 (like 1E - 10).